-- The operator was careless or simply inattentive for the driving conditions presented.
+- The operator was careless or only inattentive for the driving conditions presented.

-- Motorist became distracted by a moving object inside of the auto.
+- Motorists became distracted by a moving object inside of the auto.

-- The vehicle operator was utilizing or feeling for some gadget or gizmo has taken along and placed within the automobile.
+- The vehicle operator was utilizing or feeling for some gadget or gizmo placed within the automobile.

 - Fiddling with the vehicle's radio dials, or air conditioning/heater system.

 Sadly, driver impairment-related factors constitute a significant cause of Orange auto accidents.
 These include:

 What are some examples of an impaired driver?

 - The driver fell asleep or was worn-out.